smanolloff/qwop-gym/README.md

 soon as it's put in the background (on OS X at least).
 Ideally, the browser should run in a headless mode, but I couldn't find a WebGL-compatible headless browser.
-* the log level is hard-coded in `log.py`; also, the logging facility itself is pretty basic and relies on simple `print` statements.
 * `gym` is deprecated since October 2022 and this project should be migrated to `gymnasium`.
 This will be possible once [this](https://github.com/HumanCompatibleAI/imitation/pull/735) blocker gets